Sad Sam Jones

 Jones entered 1924 with a sore right elbow that lasted two months and contributed to a disappointing 9-6 record.
 In 1925, he pitched a full year again but the Yankees collapsed all the way to seventh place.
 Jones was 15-21, and his ERA increased one full run from 3.63 to 4.63.
 The earned run average bumped up again to 4.98 in 1926, and his 9-8 record was mediocre on a team that featured 58 wins from Pennock, Urban Shocker, and Waite Hoyt, and took the World Series to Game Seven before losing to the Cardinals.
 Jones pitched just the ninth inning in Game Two, giving up the final run in a 6-2 loss.

 Jones spent five years pitching in New York, but it didn't change him as a man.
 Jones was, according to those who knew him, a homebody.
-He hated leaving his Woodsfield hometown for spring training, and minutes after the season, he would hustle his belongings, his wife, Edith, and their sons, George and Paul, into their LaSalle automobile and drive straight to Woodsfield.
+He hated leaving his Woodsfield hometown for spring training, and minutes after the season ended, he would hustle his belongings, his wife, Edith, and their sons, George and Paul, into their LaSalle automobile and drive straight to Woodsfield.

 In early February 1927, Sam was swapped to the St. Louis Browns for Cedric Durst and Joe Giard.
 In his one season with St. Louis, Jones was 8-14 with a 4.32 ERA.
 Right after baseball wrapped up postseason play, St. Louis sent Sam and Milt Gaston to Washington for Dick Coffman and Earl McNeely.

 Sam Jones won 10 games for the White Sox in 1932 and again in 1933, but was under .500 each year.
 Chicago was competing with the Red Sox for last place in those years and in his four seasons with the White Sox Jones's won-loss percentage was higher than his team's.
-In 1934, he celebrated his 42nd birthday with a five-hit, 9-0 shutout of Washington.
+In 1934, he celebrated his 42nd birthday with a six-hit, 9-0 shutout of Washington.
 In November 1935, after he had posted a winning 8-7 record, the White Sox gave Sam Jones his unconditional release at age 43.
 His 22-year career was finally over.

-He kept busy, teaching kids in Woodsfield how to play ball (and securing donations of major-league equipment from some of his old teammates.), according to his friend, Ronald Turner; one of those children, from nearby Stewartsville, Ohio, was another Sam Jones, nicknamed "Toothpick Sam," who would go on to play 12 years in the major leagues.
+He kept busy, teaching kids in Woodsfield how to play ball (and securing donations of major-league equipment from some of his old teammates), according to his friend, Ronald Turner; one of those children, from nearby Stewartsville, Ohio, was another Sam Jones, nicknamed "Toothpick Sam," who would go on to play 12 years in the major leagues.
 Sad Sam spent four summers coaching the Woodsfield Junior Merchants.
 In 1939, a brief INS wire story reported on a "married men vs. single men" ballgame from the prior summer, in which a batter drove a liner back to the mound and broke Sam's finger.
 In December, he signed on as a coach-player with the International League Toronto Maple Leafs, where he worked under manager Tony Lazzeri, a former teammate with the Yankees.

-Jones' last season as a professional came in 1940, after four years out of the game.
+Jones's last season as a professional came in 1940, after four years out of the game.
 He appeared in eight games for the Maple Leafs, for a total of 12 innings, with a winning 1-0 record and a somewhat meaningless 2.25 ERA.
 Soon after his 48th birthday he was released by the Maple Leafs.
 In his final appearance, he'd thrown one inning without giving up a hit or a run.
 Two years later, he briefly dipped back into baseball when he was hired by a factory in Springfield, Vermont, to coach its team in the city league.
 His son Paul played for the team, and lived in Springfield after Sam had moved back to Woodsfield.

 The Associated Press obituary explained the origin of his nickname, "Sad Sam, the Cemetery Man," as emanating from "a new sportswriter whose only acquaintance with the pitcher was watching him from the press box.
 The dour features of the pitcher at that distance completely hid the twinkle in his eye."
 The story deemed him a "whimsical and quietly humorous man, brimful of quips and backwoods humor."